French frigate Belle Poule (1766): Capture

 On the evening of 14 July 1780 Captain Sir James Wallace of the 64-gun ship of the line was off the Loire where her boats were burning the French frigate Legere.
 He observed three vessels to the north west, signalling each other, and immediately gave chase.
 At about midnight Nonsuch caught up with one of the three off Île d'Yeu and commenced a two-hour action.
 When the French vessel struck her colours was identified as Belle Poule.
-She was armed with 32 12-pounder guns, had a crew of 275 men and was under the command of Chevalier Raymond-Marie, chevalier de Kergariou-Coatlès.
+She was armed with 32 12-pounder guns, had a crew of 275 men and was under the command of Raymond-Marie, chevalier de Kergariou-Coatlès.
 In the engagement Belle Poule lost 25 men killed, including Kergariou, and 50 other officers and men, including her second captain, wounded.
 Nonsuch had lost three men killed and 10 wounded, two of whom died later.
 The two French vessels that escaped were the frigate Aimable, of 32 8-pounder guns, and the corvette Rossignol, of 20 6-pounder guns.